keplernetwork/kepler/doc/internal/pool.md

 For standard (non-mining) nodes, the primary purpose of the memory pool is to serve as a moderator for transaction broadcasts by requiring connectivity to the blockchain.
 Secondary uses include monitoring incoming transactions, for example for giving early notice of an unconfirmed transaction to the user's wallet.

-Given the focus of grin (and mimblewimble) on reduced resource consumption, the memory pool should be an optional but recommended component for non-mining nodes.
+Given the focus of grin (and keplernetwork) on reduced resource consumption, the memory pool should be an optional but recommended component for non-mining nodes.

 ## Design Overview